Avoiding Probate with Bank Accounts

 Your assets may include a checking account, savings account, money market account, or certificate of deposit held at a bank.
 There are several ways to keep these accounts out of probate.
 If you want the person who is to receive the balance on the account to also be able to make deposits or withdrawals on the account during your lifetime, you can set it up as a survivorship account.
 Typically the bank’s paperwork will say “John Doe and Jane Doe, either may draw, pay to survivor.”

-If want a person to receive the funds upon your death but not to have access to your funds during your life, then the account can be set up as a Payable on Death account (POD).
-The bank’s paperwork, and maybe your bank statement will say “Richard Roe POD Rikie Roe”.
+If you want a person to receive the funds upon your death but not to have access to your funds during your life, then the account can be set up as a Payable on Death account (POD).
+The bank’s paperwork, and maybe your bank statement will say “Richard Roe POD Randi Roe”.

-Be careful when setting up a joint and survivor account whether a bank account, or one holding securities:
+Be careful when setting up a joint and survivor account whether for a bank account, or one holding securities:

 - The other person on the account is treated as a co-owner.
 If the person you named wants to clean out the account, he or she as the power to do so.
 If the other person has creditor problems, you might find that your account, with your money in it has been attached to pay the other person’s bills.

 - If you want to give someone the ability to transact on your account but want to avoid that person’s creditors from being able to attach your account, use a Power of Attorney.
 That way your money stays your own, and your agent’s creditors cannot reach your money.